 It is not required that you document your financial ability.
 However, if you are going to stay in Norway for more than three months, you must register.

 Upload proof of funding when submitting your application.
-The required amount documents your financial ability, which is necessary for applying for a study permit, and will cover accommodation expenses for one year.
+The required amount documents your financial ability, which is necessary for applying for a residence permit for studies, and will cover accommodation expenses for one year.

 We accept the following documentation: